aslakhol/it2810-webutvikling-h18-prosjekt-2-gruppe--06/README.md

 ## Testing

 To fulfill the demands of testing that was asked for this assignment, we chose to test the web-application on three different device sizes.
-These were Apple iPhone 6 standard size (1334x750) and desktop size (1920x1080).
+These were Apple iPhone 6 standard size (1334x750), iPad (768x1024) and desktop size (1920x1080).
-To test it on these different devices we made a temporary web-server using ngrok.com.
+To test it on these different devices we made a temporary web-server using ngrok.com and acessed the site on the different devices.
+We also rotated the smaller screens (iPhone & iPad) to see how the scaling responded.

 As said above we did not use mobile-first development which resulted in having to fix a few issues as the web-application did not scale properly to smaller device screen sizes in the beginning.
 This however did not take long to fix, but in retrospect it would have been a good idea to at least test the application earlier and more often on different screen sizes.